boken-engine/boken-engine/README.md

 # Boken Engine
 ![Platform iOS](https://img.shields.io/cocoapods/p/BokenEngine) ![Licence MPL 2.0](https://img.shields.io/github/license/boken-engine/boken-engine) ![badge](https://action-badges.now.sh/boken-engine/boken-engine)

-An iOS Swift framework for creating slides-based, non-linear visual stories and presentations.
+An iOS/MacOS Swift Package for creating slides-based, non-linear visual stories and presentations.

 https://www.boken-engine.dev

 ## 1. Description

-BOKEN (from Swedish: The Book; also from Japanese 冒険 - Bōken: Adventure) ENGINE is a Swift Framework with which any user, only with a few lines of codes, can generate full fledged visual stories or slide based presentations for iOS devices.
+BOKEN (from Swedish: The Book; also from Japanese 冒険 - Bōken: Adventure) ENGINE is a Swift Package with which any user, only with a few lines of codes, can generate full fledged visual stories or slide based presentations for iOS and MACOs devices.
 It is based on SpriteKit.

 The user just has to provide a human readable JSON description with some predefined properties, the image and sound assets, and initialize the framework within the project with just a few lines.